lorenlchen/dsp/05a-python.md

 >> Lists and sets are both mutable collections of objects, but used differently.
 Unlike lists, sets are unordered, and can only contain elements that are hashable.
 Sets do not contain duplicate elements.
 Sets also cannot be sliced.
 Sets in Python are implemented as hash table (which is why their elements must be hashable), which makes membership testing much faster than in lists, which are implemented as dynamic arrays.
 >> Examples:
 >> * List: `dice_rolls = [4, 3, 1, 5, 4, 6]`, a list of rolls of a die in the sequence they were made.
 Additional rolls can be added to the end of the list with `dice_rolls.append(n)`.
->> * Set: `map_colors = set(['red', 'blue', 'green', 'orange'])`, a set of colors used in drawing a map.
+>> * Set: `map_colors = {'red', 'blue', 'green', 'orange'}`, a set of colors used in drawing a map.
 The order of colors in the set doesn't matter.
 It also doesn't make sense for there to be duplicate entries.

 ---